Water is literally everywhere – it makes up over half of our body weight and is even found in food such as tomatoes and cucumbers.

 It's a fascinating subject for children and adults of all ages – for instance did you know that millions of years ago dinosaurs may have drunk the same water we're using today?

 We offer an education programme aimed at customers aged 7 to 70!
-From visiting our clean and waste water treatment works to speakers talking to local community groups - we have lots of opportunities for customers to see and hear first hand about our work.
+From visiting our clean water treatment works to speakers talking to local community groups - we have lots of opportunities for customers to see and hear first hand about our work.
 We also have a range of resources available to support teaching in schools, and to engage children in our outside recreational spaces.

 Our Education pages on the Yorkshire Water website have been designed for teachers and learners to help them understand key elements of the National Curriculum, including the water cycle, renewable energy and water conservation.